Fly Stay Points

 Purchase Process

-In order to purchase points, you will need to log into your Top-Up Points page on the Qantas Frequent Flyer website.
 There you will need to select how many points you wish to purchase.
 This starts from 1,000 points and goes up in increments of 1,000 points.
 You will then be shown the price of the points.

-Qantas Top-Up Points
+Qantas Top Up Points

-Qantas Top-Up Points
+Qantas Top Up Points

 Once you have selected the number of points you wish to purchase, you can proceed to the checkout page.
 This will prompt you to enter your credit card details.

-Cost of Points
+Cost of Top-Up Points

 While Qantas used to publish a chart showing the points costs, this seems to have been removed.
 You now have to select an option from the dropdown to find out how much they will cost.

-If you purchase 1,000 points, this will set you back $49, which works out to 4.9 cents per points.
+If you purchase 1,000 points, this will set you back $56, which works out to 5.6 cents per point.
 Fortunately, the cost does decrease as you purchase more points.
-The maximum 150,000 points costs $3,459 or 2.306 cents each.
+The maximum 150,000 points costs $3,999 or 2.66 cents each.

 For sure, these are expensive points.
 However, if you need just a few thousand or so to get an award, then it may be a useful way of getting those extra points.